TheAidanAu/ML_Lab/README.md

 This lab is aimed to walk you through the complete workflow of a machine learning project; from data wrangling, exploratory data analysis (EDA), model training and model evaluation/comparison.

-You will work with your machine project teamates for this lab and your team needs to decide whether to use either R or Python as the main programming language. **Each team memeber needs to work on his/her own submission.**
+You will work with your machine project teamates for this lab and your team needs to decide whether to use either R or Python as the main programming language.
+You can split up the work for each question, but **you should solve every question in the lab as a team**.
+Please submit either a file with a link to the GitHub repository (either your fork of the master repo or the master repo itself) or a Jupyter Notebook that contains your completed work.

 We will use Github for team collaboration and it can be broken down into following steps: